rustfoundation/safety-critical-rust-coding-guidelines/scripts/README.md

 ## `generate-rst-comment.py`

 This script generates a formatted GitHub comment containing an RST preview of a coding guideline.
-It's used by the RST Preview Comment workflow to post helpful comments on coding guideline issues.

 ### Usage